hyundai-robotics/doc-hi6-open-api/book.md

 Status code: 200
 ```# 10. console

-- You can use CLI commands of the Hi6 controller software.
+- You can use CLI commands of the ${cont_model} controller software.
 - Various actions can be performed using robot language.  ## 10.1 console/get

 - Sends a GET request for information related to executing robot commands.